planetlearning/planetlearning.github.io/pages/manual/planet.md

 ![New Message](images/planet-teams-msg.png)

 #### 2. Add members
-After clicking the `Add Members` button, you will be able to add members
+After clicking the `Add Members` button, you will be able to add members.

 ![Add Members](images/planet-teams-members.png)

 #### 3. Manage Courses
-After clicking the `Add Courses` button, you will be able to add and remove courses
+After clicking the `Add Courses` button, you will be able to add and remove courses.

 ![Teams Courses](images/planet-teams-courses.png)